Address Intelligence understand how important your personal data is and we are committed to protecting and respecting your privacy.

 You have the right to object to Address Intelligence processing your personal data for direct marketing purposes including profiling.

-You can opt out from receiving all postal direct marketing that Address Intelligence has fulfilled on behalf of our clients at any time.
+You can opt out from receiving all postal direct marketing that Address Intelligence fulfils on behalf of our clients at any time.
 There are a range of options available for you to do this.
 The quickest and easiest method is to use the link from the opt out button below, complete the form and submit it directly to us.
-You can email us with your opt out request to email@example.com.
+You can email us with your opt out request to firstname.lastname@example.org.
 You may also write to us using the postal address shown below.
-Address Intelligence also ensures that every postal item it organises on behalf of its clients has a clear opt out message, and contact details for all recipients.
+Address Intelligence also ensures that every postal item it organises on behalf of its clients has a clear opt out message, and contact details for all recipients to exercise their rights.

 8. Useful Information